 * Trump Jr. emails, Yellen testimony drive flows to euro zone

-* Euro zone bond yields 3-4 bps lower
+* Euro zone bond yields 2-3 bps lower, still near highs

-LONDON, July 12 (Reuters) - Concerns over U.S. politics and policy helped drive demand back into euro zone government bonds on Wednesday, pushing yields down further from multi-month highs hit earlier this week.
+LONDON, July 12 (Reuters) - Concerns over politics and policy in the United States helped drive demand back into euro zone government bonds on Wednesday, pushing yields lower and further away from multi-month highs hit earlier this week.

 “There’s a little bit of nervousness in the market after the news overnight from the U.S. and ahead of the Yellen speech,” said DZ Bank strategist Christian Lenk.
 “Also it helps that yields are now at high levels, that might be driving some of the flows.”

-Yellen will testify to Congress on the state of the U.S. economy and markets will be watching the speech closely for any clues on rate hikes and the plan for reducing the Fed's balance sheet.
+Yellen will be testifying to Congress on the state of the U.S. economy and markets will be watching the speech closely for any clues on rate hikes and the plan for reducing the Fed’s balance sheet.

-While the latest U.S. employment figures beat expectations, economic data from the world's biggest economy has been patchy this year and has generally been outperformed by the euro zone.
+While the most recent U.S. employment figures beat expectations, economic data from the world’s biggest economy has been patchy this year and has generally been outperformed by the euro zone.

 On Tuesday, two of Yellen’s colleagues cited low wage growth and muted inflation as reasons for caution on further interest rate increases.

-BBVA strategist Jaime Costero Denche said the tone Yellen adopts on inflation will be key; an upbeat assessment would imply that the Fed is primed to go ahead with unwinding post-crisis monetary stimulus.
+BBVA strategist Jaime Costero Denche said the tone Yellen adopts on inflation will be key; an upbeat assessment would imply that the world’s most important central bank is primed to go ahead with unwinding post-crisis monetary stimulus.

-Bund yields are now more than double their 0.25 percent level of two weeks ago, when European Central Bank chief Mario Draghi triggered a selloff in euro zone government bond markets by suggesting the bank was open to policy tweaks.
+It is still over double the 0.25 percent level from two weeks ago, when European Central Bank chief Mario Draghi triggered a sharp sell-off in euro zone government bond markets by suggesting the bank was open to policy tweaks.